swcarpentry/managing-research-software-projects/all.md

     *   "Everybody makes coffee"
 *   Goals for this class
     *   Understand how to go from ad hoc solo project to reliable small-team project

+> When life gives you lemons, think carefully if you want to tend a lemon tree garden forever.
+>
+> – [Daniel Schauenberg][quote-schauenberg]
+{: .quotation}

 > ## Create a Value Proposition for Your Project
 >